Table of contents

 - Difficulty in determining the essentiality of each SEP.

 If we can alleviate, if not eliminate, these two pain points, we can reduce the degree to how over-declaration obscures the SEP landscape, saving both the time, effort, and money of professionals working with SEPs.

-Let’s take a look at how we can mitigate some of the challenges that arise from the over-declaration phenomenon.
+Let’s take a look at some ways to mitigate the challenges that arise from the over-declaration phenomenon.

 Or to view the SEP portfolio for a certain SEP-holding company:

-Transparent and accessible SEP data can reduce the time and effort needed to monitor and dig out and verify the information for each SEP such as its legal status or jurisdictions.
+Transparent and accessible SEP data can reduce the time and effort needed to monitor, dig out, and verify the information for each SEP such as its legal status or jurisdictions.

 This model has yielded some insights into the 5G SEP landscape, which are certainly of interest to those involved in this industry.
 We can now move forward by sifting out the SEPs that can be enforced (determining granted patents from applications) and their jurisdictions, bringing us closer to the true status of a SEP landscape or a certain SEP portfolio.

 After filtering out a good proportion of the noise, is there a way to alleviate the time and effort that technical experts and IP professionals spend on deciphering the essentiality of SEPs?